smazcw3/ML-Production/MyFlask-Coursera/README.md

 **Task 6: Deploy your ML model(API) into AWS virtual servers** -- In this task, we will deploy spam detection API flask application into AWS EC2 instance.
 For this, we need to make sure that AWS server correctly resolves project based dependencies such as "Flask", "scikit-learn" etc. into into cloud servers.
 This is achieved by writing a "requirements.txt" file.
 This file lists all project based dependencies so that AWS Elastic Beanstalk will install project based dependencies or libraries by looking into this file.

 Within exiting the virtual environment created in **Task 1** write in terminal : `pip3 freeze > requirements.txt`.
-Here `Freeze` is a command that allows you to see what modules along with the versions you have installed with the pip command.
+Here `freeze` is a command that allows you to see what modules along with the versions you have installed with the pip command.
 When you deploy *requirements.txt* along with your codebase into the AWS, it informs the server all those dependencies on to its cloud servers.
 Technically, AWS will install all dependencies automatically rather than you deploying it manually.

 > **_NOTE:_**   Flask object name and application name has to match before deploying to AWS.